Andaya334/Filatoi-Riuniti-Case/README.md

 Machine Hours
 •	Machine hours required to produce each yarn size depend on equipment and yarn specifications.
 •	Capacity differs across mills.

+Create a linear optimization model and answer following questions on book pages

+Then create an excel sheet to process the linear optimization model to find where to minimize costs.